The Legend of Zelda: Twilight Princess: Twilight Princess HD

-Certain bundles of the game contain a Wolf Link Amiibo figurine, which unlocks a Wii U-exclusive dungeon called the "Cave of Shadows" and can carry data over to The Legend of Zelda: Breath of the Wild.
+Certain bundles contain a Wolf Link Amiibo figurine, which unlocks a Wii U-exclusive dungeon called the "Cave of Shadows" and can carry data over to Breath of the Wild.
 In the Cave of Shadows, Link fights waves of enemies while restricted to his wolf form.
 Comparable to the optional "Cave of Ordeals" present in the original release, opportunities to recover health during the trial are sparse.
 Other Zelda-related Amiibo figurines have distinct functions: Link and Toon Link replenish arrows, Zelda and Sheik restore Link's health, and Ganondorf causes Link to take twice as much damage.
-A CD containing 20 musical selections from the game was available as a GameStop preorder bonus in North America; it is included with the limited-edition bundle in other regions.
-A three-disc original soundtrack consisting of 108 pieces from the game was released in Japan in July 2016.
+A CD containing 20 musical selections was available as a GameStop preorder bonus in North America; it is included with the limited-edition bundle in other regions.
+A three-disc original soundtrack consisting of 108 pieces was released in Japan in July 2016.

 Reception

 Reviews

 Twilight Princess was released to critical acclaim and commercial success.
 It received perfect scores from major publications such as 1UP.com, Computer and Video Games, Electronic Gaming Monthly, Game Informer, GamesRadar and GameSpy.
 On the review aggregator Metacritic, Twilight Princess holds scores of 95/100 for the Wii version and 96/100 for the GameCube version, indicating "universal acclaim".
 It is the highest-rated game of 2006 on Metacritic.
 GameTrailers in their review called it one of the greatest games ever created.

 On release, Twilight Princess was considered to be the greatest Zelda game ever made by many critics including writers for 1UP.com, Computer and Video Games, Electronic Gaming Monthly, Game Informer, GamesRadar, IGN and The Washington Post.
 Game Informer called it "so creative that it rivals the best that Hollywood has to offer".
 GamesRadar praised Twilight Princess as "a game that deserves nothing but the absolute highest recommendation".
 Cubed3 hailed Twilight Princess as "the single greatest videogame experience".
 Twilight Princess' graphics were praised for the art style and animation, although the game was designed for the GameCube, which is technically lacking compared to the next generation consoles.
 Both IGN and GameSpy pointed out the existence of blurry textures and low-resolution characters.
-Despite these complaints, Computer and Video Games felt the game's atmosphere was superior to that of any previous Zelda game and regarded Twilight Princess' Hyrule as the best version ever created.
-PALGN praised the game's cinematics, noting that "the cutscenes are the best ever in Zelda games".
+Despite these complaints, Computer and Video Games felt the atmosphere was superior to that of any previous Zelda game and regarded Twilight Princess' Hyrule as the best version ever created.
+PALGN praised the cinematics, noting that "the cutscenes are the best ever in Zelda games".
 Regarding the Wii version, GameSpot's Jeff Gerstmann said the Wii controls felt "tacked-on", although 1UP.com said the remote-swinging sword attacks were "the most impressive in the entire series".
 Gaming Nexus considered Twilight Princess' soundtrack to be the best of this generation, though IGN criticized its MIDI-formatted songs for lacking "the punch and crispness" of their orchestrated counterparts.